 My translated surname “Sedláček” means “small farmer”.
 I am used to say I have a farmer’s genes, I have farmer in my surname, and I have a farming education as well.
 I finished my studies at Czech Agriculture university in Prague in 1991 - so I have actively experienced our velvet revolution and communist regime collapse.
 I was very happy of that, and I think nobody from the west can understand how crazy the regime was.
 The world opened for me, and I spent one year in USA as participant of Ohio state University student exchange program.
 There I gained practice on farms in New Your state and California.
 The year after I have received scholarship from University of London where I finished in 1994 MSc. in agriculture economics.

 In the beginning of 1990ties we had in Czech Republic called restitution and transformation process in agriculture and family farms collectivized in 1950ties had the chance to take back original property and to start private family farming.
 One day I got the idea to establish a monthly magazine for this new group of people that emerged in Czech farming, and I established magazine “Farmář”.
 Myself and two friends started despite there were four competitors having other and strong farming magazines.
 It would be a long story…however finally I had during the time the chance to buy those publishers and today we are the leading publishing house for farmers in Czech and Slovak Republic.
 We have 10 magazines for farmers, 3 magazines for gardening and floristics, 2 magazines for veterinary medicine and 4 magazines for municipality, also online and website pages, of course.
-We produce about 20 new books per year and we organize
+We produce about 20 new books per year and we organize field days and exhibitions for farmers.

 The current problem is quite similar as to most farmers in the EU: expensive fertilizers, fuels, electricity.
 Farmers are blamed that they are reason for high food price.
 However, the increase of prices for farm products does by no means cover the cost increases for agricultural inputs and equipment.
 Mainly farms with animal husbandry have a difficult time.